Explore Lisbon City on a private half-day tour in a van

 Stop 3 Pass by

 The Chiado district is the most popular and expensive area in old town Lisbon.
-Here you can find, no only nice viewpoints, but also old cafes and bookstores, boutiques, grand theaters, etc.
+Here, you can find not only nice viewpoints, but also old cafés, bookstores, boutiques, grand theaters, and much more.

 4